OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

     The form configuration is case sensitive.
 So there is a difference between ``auto_modules_R`` and ``auto_modules_r``.

-    Also - hyphens cause issues in templating the script files.
-So, for example, a form configuration like ``auto_modules_netcdf-serial`` would need to be referenced in the ``script.sh.erb`` as ``<%= auto_modules_netcdf_serial %>`` replacing any hyphens (``-``) with underscores ``_``.
+    Hyphens cause issues in templating the script files.
+For example, a form configuration like ``auto_modules_netcdf-serial`` would need to be referenced in the ``script.sh.erb`` as ``<%= auto_modules_netcdf_serial %>`` replacing any hyphens (``-``) with underscores ``_``.